emmaalbury/bank_tech_test/README.md

 # Bank App #

-A REPL bank app with which users can make financial deposits, withdrawals, check their balance and print a statement.
+A REPL bank app with which users can make financial deposits, withdrawals, see their balance and print a statement.

 ### To install: ###